Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 • Insurer: proper claim handling and controlled payout

-These incentives can overlap, but they are not always identical.
-A DRP system aligns shop operations with insurer requirements, which can improve speed and create cost pressure.
+These incentives can overlap, but they're not identical.
+A DRP system aligns shop operations with insurer requirements — which can improve speed but also create cost pressure.

 Why this matters for trust

-If a locator is designed around insurer agreements, results are not fully neutral from a consumer standpoint.
-This does not mean every DRP shop is poor quality.
-Many do excellent work.
-It does mean the tool is not the same as an open-market directory.
+If a locator is built around insurer agreements, results aren't fully neutral from a consumer standpoint.
+That doesn't mean every DRP shop is poor quality — many do excellent work.
+It does mean the tool isn't the same thing as an open-market directory.

 A fair comparison starts by recognizing that difference.